garrick/spring-demo-grocery-pos/README.md

 ## Current setup
 1. JDK 11
 1. You'll need to have Docker installed and working
-1. PostgreSQL configured as indicated below
+1. PostgreSQL configured as indicated (or changed) here:
-Please see:

 ```shell
 src/main/resources/config/application-local.yml
 ```

 ## Warnings
 I've only tested/run this on MacOS.
 It should work with properly configured Linux or Windows.
 If you have any success/failures with it, feel free to drop me a note.

 ## Some credits:
 1. https://martinfowler.com/bliki/TestPyramid.html